davidajoyce/business-website-builder/README.md

 `npm run dev` will start the frontend and backend servers.

+you can also run
+`npx convex dev` to connect against your convex dev environment `npm run dev` to run your local host

 ## App authentication

 Chef apps use [Convex Auth](https://auth.convex.dev/) with Anonymous auth for easy sign in.
 You may wish to change this before deploying your app.